dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^20]: Technically, this can be done by putting the firm into stable growth and valuing it as a stable growth firm, where reinvestments are used to either preserve or augment existing assets.
 [^21]: This is an extension of the variance formula for a two-asset portfolio.
 [^22]: Chapter 2.
 Approaches to Valuation. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^23]: Chapter 10.
+Capital Markets and the Pricing Risk. _Corporate Finance: The Core, Global Edition_ by Jonathan Berk and Peter Demarzo.